lyteword/chspurgeon-tod/volume-5/psalm-111.md

 **Verse 10** (*first clause* ).
 In this passage *fear* is not to be understood as referring to the first or elementary principles of piety, as in 1Jo 4:18, but is comprehensive of all true godliness, or the worship of God.— *John Calvin.*

 **Verse 10.** *The fear of the LORD is the beginning of wisdom,* etc. The text shows us the first step to true wisdom, and the test of common sense.
 It is so frequently repeated, that it may pass for a Scripture maxim, and we may be sure it is of singular importance.
 Job starts the question, "Where shall wisdom be found? and where is the place of understanding?"
 He searches nature through, in quest of it, but cannot find it: he cannot purchase it with the gold of Ophir, and its price is above rubies.
 At length he recollects the primitive instruction of God to man, and there he finds it: *To man he said, Behold, the fear of the Lord, that is wisdom; and to depart from evil is understanding.* Job 28:28.
 Solomon, the wisest of men, begins his Proverbs with this maxim, *The fear of the LORD is the beginning of knowledge,* Pr 1:7.
 And he repeats it again: *The fear of the LORD is the beginning of wisdom; and the knowledge of the holy,* (the knowledge of those that may be called *saints* with a sneer), *is understanding,* Pr 9:10. *"The fear of the LORD"* in Scripture signifies not only that pious passion or filial reverence of our adorable Father who is in heaven, but it is frequently put for the whole of practical religion; hence it is explained in the last part of the verse by *doing his commandments.* The fear of the Lord, in this latitude, implies all the graces and all the virtues of Christianity; in short, all that holiness of heart and life which is necessary to the enjoyment of everlasting happiness.
 So that the sense of the text is this: To practise religion and virtue, to take that way which leads to everlasting happiness, is *wisdom,* true wisdom, the *beginning* of wisdom, the first step towards it: unless you begin here you can never attain it; all your wisdom without this does not deserve the name; it is madness and nonsense. *To do his commandments* is the best test of a *good understanding*: a *good* sound *understanding* have *all they* that do this, *all* of them without exception: however weak some of them may be in other things, they are wise in the most important respect; but without this, however cunning they are in other things, they have lost their understandings; they contradict common sense; they are beside themselves.
-In short, to pursue everlasting happiness as the end, in the way of holiness as the mean, this is *"wisdom, "* this is common sense, and there can be none without this.— *Samuel Davies*, A.M.
-(1724-1761), *President of Princeton College, New Jersey.*
+In short, to pursue everlasting happiness as the end, in the way of holiness as the mean, this is *"wisdom, "* this is common sense, and there can be none without this.— *Samuel Davies*, A. M. (1724-1761), *President of Princeton College, New Jersey.*

 **Verse 10.** *The fear of the LORD is the beginning of wisdom.* Now, then, I demand of the worldling what is the most high and deep point of wisdom?
 Is it to get an opulent fortune, to be *so wise as fifty thousand pounds?* Behold, *godliness is great gain,* saith Paul, and the Christian only rich, quoth the renowned catechist *Clement* of Alexandria.
 Is it to live joyfully, (or to use the gallant's phrase) jovially?
 Behold, there is joyful gladness for such as are true hearted, Ps 97:11.
 A wicked man in his mad merry humour for a while may be *Pomponius Laetus,* but a good man only is *Hilarius;* only he which is faithful in heart is joyful in heart.
 Is it to get honour? *the praise of God's fear* (saith our text) *endures for ever.* Many worthies of the world are most unhappy, because they be commended where they be not, and tormented where they be; hell rings of their pains, earth of their praise; but *blessed is the man that feareth the Lord* (Ps 112:1), for his commendation is both here lasting, and hereafter everlasting; in this world he is renowned among men, in the next he shall be rewarded amongst saints and angels in the kingdom of glory.— *John Boys.*

 **Verse 10.** *The fear of the LORD is the beginning of wisdom.* It is not only the beginning of wisdom, but the middle and the end.
 It is indeed the Alpha and Omega, the essence, the body and the soul, the sum and substance.
-He that hath the fear of God is truly wise...It is surely wisdom to love that which is most lovable, and to occupy our hearts with that which is most worthy of our attachment, and the most capable of satisfying us.— *From the French of Daniel de Superville,* 1700.
+He that hath the fear of God is truly wise...
+It is surely wisdom to love that which is most lovable, and to occupy our hearts with that which is most worthy of our attachment, and the most capable of satisfying us.— *From the French of Daniel de Superville,* 1700.

 **Verse 10** (first clause).
 Fear is not all then; no, for it is but the beginning.
 God will have us begin, but not end there.
 We have begun with *qui timet Eum, who fears him;* we must end with *et operatar justitiam, and does justice,* and then comes *acceptus est Illi,* and not before.
 For neither fear, if it be fear alone; nor faith, if it be faith alone, is accepted of Him.
 If it be true fear, if such as God will accept, it is not *timor piger,* "a dull lazy fear"; his fear that feared his lord and *went and digged his talent into the ground,* and did nothing with it.
 Away with his fear and him *into outer darkness.* — *Lancelot Andrewes.*